What can I do with a minor in Irish Studies Program?

 The minor also offers students the opportunity to learn the Irish language, both on campus through our Irish language courses and abroad in the Gaeltacht regions of Ireland.

 Study options are available at major Irish universities on a semester or year long basis.
 In addition, students may take part in a six-credit Villanova-in-Ireland summer program at University College Galway.
-The program also offers the Abbey Theatre Internship and the Abbey Theatre Summer Studio as well as the opportunity to study the Irish language over the summer in Gaeltacht regions in Ireland.
+The program also offers the Irish Theatre Summer Studio as well as the opportunity to study the Irish language over the summer in Gaeltacht regions in Ireland.
 Studiyng under the Heimbold Chair and learning the Irish history of Philadelphia are other excellent opportunities offered through the Irish studies concentration.